njadid/asynch_py/docs/getting_started.rst

   cp -r /Dedicated/IFC/asynch/examples/ ~/

 For the first example, we will produce output for a small basin with 11 links using a hydrological model with constant runoff.
-The global file to setup this simulation is ``Global190.gbl``.
+The global file to setup this simulation is ``test.gbl``.
 This uses the model given in Section :ref:`Constant Runoff Hydrological Model`.
 If using your own machine, the simulation can be run with the command

 .. code-block:: sh